ejkmvp/BowlingPrediction/README.md

-# Bowling Score Prediction with Keras
+# Bowling Score Prediction with Keras and Pytorch

 ## Design
 Keras' Functional API was used to design the models.
+Later on, I tinkered with Pytorch to try to get a better model

 The models take each pin as a binary input, where a 1 represents the pin standing after a shot, and a 0 represents the opposite.
 There are $10 * x$ inputs to each model, where x represents the number of shots being accounted for.